How to make the most of a pay raise

-A significant salary hike — whether due to a promotion, new position, or stellar performance — is recognition that you’re a high-value contributor.
+A significant salary hike — whether due to a promotion, new position, or stellar performance — is a major win.
+It boosts your confidence, fattens your wallet, and recognizes that you’re a high-value contributor.

 1. Plan for taxes